 Tree City USA

-Carbondale is one of only seven cities in Illinois that have held the Tree City USA award for more than 41 years.
+Carbondale is one of only seven cities in Illinois that have held the Tree City USA award for over 41 years.
 The Tree City USA program was established in 1976 by the National Arbor Day Foundation in cooperation with the National Association of State Foresters and the United States Forest Service Urban and Community Forestry Program.
 The program promotes and celebrates sustainable management and care of trees where we live.
 It encourages community pride, education, and individual action that improves forest resources and quality of life in our community.

 The City of Carbondale has received the Tree City USA Growth Award for the 6th consecutive year, which recognizes Tree City USA communities for environmental improvements and achieving a higher level of tree care for the community.

 The City of Carbondale’s Forestry Management Division usually ends the celebration of Arbor Day with the commemorative planting of two trees at historic Woodlawn Cemetery by the Mayor and City Council members.
-You can take an active part in Arbor Day by planting your own tree, or just taking the time to appreciate the trees in our community or on the campus of Southern Illinois University.
+You can take an active part in Arbor Day by planting your tree or just taking the time to appreciate the trees in our community or on the campus of Southern Illinois University.

 Tree Campus USA